VibavariG/ToDoApp/README.md

 # To-Do List Web Application

-This project is a full-stack web application for managing a to-do list with features like task categorization, sorting, filtering, and user authentication.
+This project is a full-stack web application for managing a to-do list, where users can Create, Edit and Delete tasks.
+The tasks will be displayed by date, priority, with overdue tasks highlighted.
+For future scope, users can also see the trends of how many tasks they completed this year, and most recurring tasks.

 ## Features
 1. User Registration and Login (JWT Authentication)